 From here, you can delete sections of your recording, and do things like add captions.
 A ribbon-based interface means fans of Microsoft Office will feel right at home.

 GIF Me is a simple and straightforward GIF maker app.
 This application lets you quickly record a GIF and share it with anyone.
 You can also import videos taken earlier, or put some photos together to make a slideshow GIF.
+Tools include changing animation speed, adding text or sticker, applying filters, and more.
 Results can be shared easily, making this a great all-around tool for creating GIFs on your phone.
 Available for both iOS and Android.